elm-tooling/elm-tooling-cli/docs/spec.md

 }
 ```

-The [elm-tooling] CLI tool lets you validate an `elm-tooling.json` file according to all known fields in this spec.
+The [elm-tooling] command line program lets you validate an `elm-tooling.json` file according to all known fields in this spec.

 ### entrypoints